mirkobrombin/mirko.pm/_posts/2021-06-20-bottles-will-leave-flatpak.md

 ## Goodbye forever to Flatpak?
 ![](https://media1.tenor.com/images/b7e17ee010f0cc3955db366f931764f8/tenor.gif?itemid=10683738)

-Officially yes, *I will no longer distribute Bottles via Flatpak*.
+Officially yes, *I will no longer officially distribute Bottles via Flatpak*.
 Anyone feel free to republish and keep it, with patches and updates, but this one will not be officially supported by the project.
 It will still be possible build the Flatpak from source and install a local copy, I will keep the manifest updated to the current version.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">To be clear: we have not abandoned <a href="https://twitter.com/hashtag/Flathub?src=hash&amp;ref_src=twsrc%5Etfw">#Flathub</a> forever, we are simply looking for someone to take responsibility for it, allowing us to continue developing Bottles without depending on the problems of a single distribution format. 🥺</p>&mdash; Bottles (@usebottles) <a href="https://twitter.com/usebottles/status/1408776375155179522?ref_src=twsrc%5Etfw">June 26, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I'd like to end this post, clarifying once again that Bottles isn't just a Wine prefix manager and that I want a lot from this project.
 I understand that